nvgrw/pdc/README.md

 - **clean**: remove build-related files from repositor;
 - **clean-all**: like clean but also removes installation;
 - **install**: move pdc and libpdstd.a to /usr/local or `PREFIX` from environment.

+Only tested on macOS.
+I'll be adding Linux support shortly.

 # Usage